-Those who choose to undergo cosmetic surgery have very specific goals in mind.
+Those who choose to undergo cosmetic surgery have particular goals in mind.
 Patients may desire thinner thighs, bigger breasts, or a flatter stomach.
-No matter the procedure, that end result is often patients’ most important concern.
-Unfortunately, excitement over the final outcome may overshadow the need for the time it takes to get to that end goal.
-Some patients may have unrealistic expectations of the time needed to fully heal before being able to proudly show off their new look.
-A tummy tuck is an excellent example of one such procedure in which patients may not fully understand the necessary timeline to properly heal.
-Dr. Vincent Marin wants his patients to fully comprehend the entire nature of the procedure, from initial consultation to final post-op visit and beyond.
+No matter the procedure, that result is often patients’ most important concern.
+Unfortunately, excitement over the outcome may overshadow the need for the time it takes to achieve that end goal.
+Some patients may have unrealistic expectations of the time needed to heal before showing off their new look proudly fully.
+A tummy tuck is an excellent example of one such procedure in which patients may not fully understand the necessary timeline to heal properly.
+Dr. Vincent Marin wants his patients to fully comprehend the procedure’s fundamental nature, from initial consultation to final post-op visit and beyond.

-During the initial consultation, Dr. Marin will discuss goals, the steps involved in the actual tummy tuck procedure, and any special ways in which the patient needs to prepare beforehand.
-He will also go over some of the options for the procedure, including a mini versus a full tummy tuck, as well as any other procedure that may be done in conjunction with the tummy tuck, such as a liposuction procedure.
+During the initial consultation, Dr. Marin will discuss goals, the steps involved in the actual tummy tuck procedure, and any particular ways the patient needs to prepare beforehand.
+He will also go over some of the procedure options, including a mini versus a full tummy tuck, as well as any other procedure that may be done in conjunction with the tummy tuck, such as a liposuction procedure.

 Tummy Tuck Procedure

 In a tummy tuck procedure, a horizontal incision is made from one hipbone across to the other.
-The skin and underlying fat and tissue are then gently lifted up and tightened.
+The skin and underlying fat and tissue are then gently lifted and tightened.
 Excess is then removed before the remainder is sutured back into place.
-If the patient is undergoing a full tummy tuck, an incision is also made around the belly button in order to reshape it and remove excess skin from the upper abdominal region.
+Suppose the patient is undergoing a full tummy tuck.
+In that case, an incision is also made around the belly button to reshape it and remove excess skin from the upper abdominal region.

 Patients are strongly encouraged to move around beginning the first 24 hours after the procedure.
-This will allow for proper circulation to the extremities, as well as help speed up the healing process.
+This will allow for proper circulation to the extremities and help speed up the healing process.

-Depending on the amount of fluid that the surgical drains collect, Dr. Marin may opt to remove both drains at once, or only remove one of them.
+Depending on the amount of fluid that the surgical drains collect, Dr. Marin may remove both drains at once or only remove one of them.
 Although each patient will have a different healing process, most drains will be removed within one to two weeks after the tummy tuck procedure.

-With a bit of patience, a sensible eating plan, and working back toward a regular exercise routing, tummy tuck patients will be able to show off their new shape before they know it.
+With a bit of patience, a sensible eating plan, and working back toward a regular exercise routine, tummy tuck patients will be able to show off their new shape before they know it.